GHOST-Aram/node-ts-starter/README.md

 Assuming you successfully followed the above procedure, your code did run without errors and produced the expected output, you can have successfully configured Typescript in this project directory.

 ## 4. Customize npm scripts
+After successfully testing the configuration, we need to add executable actions to package.json file.
+This will enable you to compile and run your code with little effort using `npm run <action>` commands.

-  -Replace the scripts in package.json with the following settings
+Replace the scripts in package.json with the following settings
 ```
 "scripts": {
     "build": "tsc",
     "dev": "ts-node src/index",
-    "start": "node ./build/index"
+    "start": "node ./build/index",
+    "nodemon":"nodemon src/index"
   },
 ```
+- build: Executed as `npm run build`.
+Compiles your Typescript code and writes it in the `outDir` directory as configured in `tsconfig.json`.
+- dev: Executed as `npm run dev`.
+Runs Typescript files in development mode without emitting compiled code.
+- start: Executed as `npm start`.
+Runs code that has been compile into JavaScript.
+- nodemon: Executed as `npm run nodemon`.
+Continuously runs Typescript code and restarts automatically on every change.

 ## 5.Test npm script commands